 Alleyn’s offers bursaries during its admissions process each year.
 These bursaries are offered to pupils joining in Years 7, 9 and 12.
 The financial means assessment is rigorous, and families are asked to provide detailed financial information which is reviewed during the admissions process.
 An important element of the process includes the Bursar and his team meeting bursary applicants at their homes; this ensures families can find out more about the School and how we help and support bursary pupils in their move to secondary school, just like all the other boys and girls who join Alleyn’s each year.

-Alleyn’s is grateful to The Dulwich Estate for its annual income distribution which assists the funding of the School’s commitment to means-tested bursaries and public benefit: during 2016-17 it enabled the School to fund 88 bursaries to local children.
+Alleyn’s is grateful to The Dulwich Estate for its annual income distribution which assists the funding of the School’s commitment to means-tested bursaries and public benefit: during 2018-19 it enables the School to fund 88 bursaries to local children.

 Alleyn’s is also grateful to The Worshipful Company of Saddlers, which helps to fund a number of scholarships and bursaries each year.
 Additionally, the School is indebted to other benefactors who have contributed funds invested for bursaries.
 These bursary funds include the WJ Smith Trust and donations from former pupils and parents to enhance bursary provision at the School.
 These donations have been separately invested to generate income providing bursaries for the long term.
 The WJ Smith Trust was established by ballet composer John ‘Jack’ Lanchbery, an alumnus of the School, in memory of his music teacher; it provides bursaries and exhibitions which enable pupils to pursue a course of musical study.

 Alleyn's 400th Anniversary Campaign: Growing Bursaries for the Future